oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 # **Overview**
 This section will detail what is needed to setup, power on, connect to, and configure the RAK Wireless Developer gateway and its Raspberry-Pi.
 This is the basis of the entire pea-POD project and proper setup will necessary as it is the basis for every other step.
-The following instructions are copied from the [RAK Quickstart Guide](https://github.com/adamschreck/pea-pod/files/10867195/RAK.Quickstart.Guide.pdf), but has been adapted to further clarify steps.
+The following instructions include content copied from the [RAK Quickstart Guide](https://github.com/adamschreck/pea-pod/files/10867195/RAK.Quickstart.Guide.pdf), but has been adapted to further clarify steps.

 # **Steps**